azamtanzeem/Portfolio/03-watch-market/PowerBI/README.md

-## 26 June 2025 — Week 3 Day 3: Power BI Full Interactive Report
+## 26 June 2025: Power BI Full Interactive Report

 Built a complete 3-page interactive Power BI report on the UAE luxury watch dataset as a portfolio piece.